Fear of Cockroaches Test

 Question 1 of 18

-If I came across a cockroach now, I would get help from someone else to remove it.
+If I saw a cockroach now, I would feel very panicky.

 The IDRlabs Fear of Cockroaches Test was developed by IDRlabs International.
 It is based on the scientific questionnaire authored by Jeff Szymanski and William O'Donohue but is not associated with these researchers or their institutions.